Background

 Byron Plaza

-We're planning to increase shade and greenery at Byron Plaza to enhance this well-loved public space in central Footscray.
+We're planning to increase shade and greenery at Byron Plaza to improve this well-loved public space in central Footscray.

 These improvements aim to make the area more comfortable and encourage people to spend more time there.